MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: MeMo

 In most cases, the model uses only visual cues as reference during the initialization step.
 However, in the VP$_\text{Init}$ setting of the speaker bank, both the visual cue and the pre-enrolled speech are used as reference for initialization.

-Cause we use $\mathcal{L}_\text{SI-SNR}$ as loss function, then energy of estimated speech for each window step is different.
+Cause we use $\mathcal{L}_\text{SI-SNR}$ as loss function, the energy of estimated speech for each window step is different.
 To ensure the perception consistency, we utilize the energy normalization strategy applied in \cite{pan2024neuroheed} to smooth the overall output.
-We normalize $\hat{x}(k)$ based on the energy between current window step and all previous window steps:
+We normalize $\hat{x}(k)$ based on the energy between current window step $k$ and the cumulative energy of the outputs from previous steps $0$ through $k-1$:

-where $\gamma$ is a normalization weight aims to control the energy of the speech.
+where $\|\hat{x}_{0:k-1}\|^2$ denotes the cumulative energy of all previous window outputs from step $0$ to $k-1$, and $\gamma$ is a normalization weight aims to control the energy of the speech.